What is SIBO?

 Bold indicates the most common causes

 SIBO is a complex condition and is NOT contagious.
+It is also generally a secondary condition.

 How is SIBO diagnosed?